-- 11. To mount the file system, enter:
+'''

-- # mount /export/dd_resource
+mount /export/dd_resource

+'''

-- 12.Create the diskless and dataless client resources in subdirectories of the /export/dd_resource directory.
+12. Create the diskless and dataless client resources in subdirectories of the /export/dd\resource directory.
 Not all resources are required.
 Create only the resources to be used in your environment.

 To create the root resource named root1 (required for diskless and dataless clients), enter: